-You must give details of your surety at section 4 of the B1 bail application form because the Home Office will want to do a police check on your surety before your bail hearing.
-A person cannot just come to the court on the day of the hearing and be a surety.
-Normally the court and the Home Office need at least 48 hours' notice of who your surety is so that all the checks can be done.
+You must give details of your financial supporter at section 4 of the B1 bail application form because the Home Office will carry out a police check on your financial supporter before your bail hearing.
+A person cannot just come to the court on the day of the hearing and be a financial supporter.
+Normally the court and the Home Office need at least 48 hours' notice of who your financial supporter is so that all the checks can be done.

-What happens to the surety's money?
+What happens to the financial supporter's money?

-If you comply with all the conditions of release If you do not keep to the conditions of your release If you are given Temporary Admission or permission to stay in the UK or are removed from the UK Your surety will not have to give money to the court.
-Your surety will be asked to come to a court hearing called "a forfeiture hearing".
-At this hearing the immigration judge will decide how much money your surety should lose.
-Your surety's responsibility ends and they are no longer at risk of losing money.
+If you comply with all the conditions of release If you do not keep to the conditions of your release If you are given permission to stay in the UK or are removed from the UK Your financial supporter will not have to give money to the Tribunal or to Home Office.
+The Home Office or the Tribunal will take steps to recover money from your financial supporter.
+Your financial supporter's responsibility ends and they are no longer at risk of losing money.

-Can you find a surety if you have no friends or relatives in the UK?
+Can you find a financial supporter if you have no friends or relatives in the UK?

 Many asylum seekers and migrants do not have any friends or relatives in the UK.
-It may be possible to build up a relationship with a visitor from a visitors' group or charity who will then offer to be a surety.
-In general, however, there is no organisation that provides sureties to detainees.
+It may be possible to build up a relationship with a visitor from a visitors' group or charity who will then offer to be a financial supporter.
+In general, however, there is no organisation that provides financial supporters to detainees.